 During this time, I noticed a tiny tickle arise in my throat.
-I realized I was coming down with the flu, and Spirit instructed me to do “zinc shock therapy.”
+I realized I was coming down with the flu, and Spirit of Compassion instructed me to do “zinc shock therapy.”
 I immediately squirted four dropperfuls of liquid zinc sulfate directly into my throat.
 I let the zinc sit in my throat and administered another dose two hours later.
 A few hours after that, I administered more.
 The next morning the subtle signs of an emerging sickness were completely gone!
 This dosage may be too much for some people, but you can still keep this tool in mind or discuss it with your health practitioner or doctor.

 Healing Herbs & Supplements